 Due to the 2004 tsunami and all the destruction that had taken place in the island, the tourism industry in order to combat the situation much better, the Sri Lanka Tourist Board introduced the concept of tourism zones.
 The objective was to set specific guidelines and to manage these zones efficiently in order to avoid ad-hoc tourism development.
 For the purpose of marketing each of these zones, specific themes were introduced.

 Interactive Map of Sri Lanka (Tourism Attractions and Current Projects)

-Dedduwa is located to the east of Benthota and it comprises of water bodies, marshy lands and abundant paddy lands.
+Dedduwa is located to the east of Bentota and it comprises of water bodies, marshy lands and abundant paddy lands.